 The coronavirus Pandemic.

 After investigating these different aspects of fear it becomes evident that the first thing to do when dealing with fear is differentiating what kind of fear we are dealing with.
 If we do that for the coronavirus pandemic we see that all kinds of fears are generated and most people suffer from several kinds of fear simultaneously.
-The direct fear for survival in patients with respiratory distress, fear for our loved ones, fear of becoming contaminated, fear of becoming isolated, social fears in all forms and severity, fear of death.
-And on a very different level, fear (or shame) to reveal local failure to deal with the situation, fear of disclosing mistakes, fear of disclosing death rates, fear of losing governing positions.
+The direct fear for survival in patients with respiratory distress, fear for our loved ones, fear of becoming contaminated, fear of becoming isolated, social fears in all forms and severity, and fear of death.
+And on a very different level, fear (or shame) of revealing local failure to deal with the situation, fear of disclosing mistakes, fear of disclosing death rates, fear of losing governing positions.

-In a pandemic our consciousness that “summarises” our complex life in relatively simple and reductive terms finally flashes us a constant state of alarm and our thoughts maintain this state by crawling along with the manyfold scenarios.
+In a pandemic, our consciousness that “summarises” our complex life in relatively simple and reductive terms finally flashes us a constant state of alarm and our thoughts maintain this state by crawling along with the manyfold scenarios.

 Daily life now: try to think “small”.

-When we reach the state of alarm we become a primitive fight or flight organism.
+When we reach the state of alarm we become a primitive fight-or-flight organism.
 The first thing to do to avoid this ordeal is to evaluate if the survival of ourselves and our loved ones is in danger.
 If you and/or your loved ones are in acute danger you can rightfully concentrate on that and nothing else, that becomes your sole responsibility, don’t worry about anything else, that will be counterproductive at this moment.

-If neither you nor your loved ones are not in direct danger but you are nevertheless frightened, inform yourself how to protect this close group, contamination can be avoided, concentrate on that, again all other concerns become counterproductive.
+If neither you nor your loved ones are not in direct danger but you are nevertheless frightened, inform yourself how to protect this close group, so contamination can be avoided, and concentrate on that, again all other concerns become counterproductive.

-If you cannot escape this cycle, a very natural and understandable thing to happen; ask for help, talk to someone, share your feelings.
+If you cannot escape this cycle, a very natural and understandable thing to happen; ask for help, talk to someone, and share your feelings.

 For everyone, there is a day when you succumb to fear without seeing a way out.
-If the corona pandemic is that day for you, you will need help.
+If the coronavirus pandemic is that day for you, you will need help.
 Having fear is not an illness, it is a healthy survival tool but we have to learn how to adapt our evolved consciousness to deal with the fact that fear itself has become harmful to us.

 Calming fear by thought, behavioural approaches.